swaptacular/swpt_accounts/protocol.rst

 message, they MUST first verify whether the specified prepared transfer exists in server's database:

-1. If the specified prepared transfer does not exist, the message MUST be ignored.

-2. If the specified prepared transfer exists, server implementations
+1. If the specified prepared transfer exists, server implementations
    MUST:

    * Try to transfer the ``committed_amount`` from sender's account to